Paper Credit: History

 Along with being an advocate of liberty — siding in Parliament with William Pitt the Elder in advocacy for the new United States and being one of the most important Abolitionists of slavery in England — Henry Thornton was a major force in the mercantile world and one of the top bankers in England.
 He had turned a small banking house into one of the largest in London in the last decade of the 18th century.

 During that period, monetary theory was largely stagnant, although monetary technology was still advancing.
 One result of this was a cycle of boom and bust that occurred about once per decade between 1760 and 1800.
 The last ground-breaking paper on monetary theory was Joseph Harris' Essay on Money and Coins, printed in 1757, and still seen as a primary source of money theory in Thornton's time.

 In the same period, country banks in England had become more common, while the Bank of England had stopped printing certificates and become a sort of Lender of Last Resort to other banks, much like the Federal Reserve would in the 20th century in the US.
 Unfortunately, it was still rather new to this role, and its results varied wildly.
-Its response to the crisis brought about by a new war with France in the 1790s was to suddenly contract credit right when it was needed, causing an economic crisis only reduced when the government step in and mandated that its activities be resumed.
+Its response to the crisis brought about by a new war with France in the 1790s was to suddenly contract credit right when it was needed, causing an economic crisis only reduced when the government stepped in and mandated that its activities be resumed.

 After a series of similarly disastrous collisions between the wartime government and the Bank of England during the rest of the decade, Parliament began setting up committees to examine the problem and suggest solutions.
 Thornton was on one such committee in 1797.
-He had already been working on a book examining the impact of paper money on the British economy for a year, and appears to have used his work on the committee to help complete it over the next several years.
+He had already been working on a book examining the impact of paper money on the British economy for a year and appears to have used his work on the committee to help complete it over the next several years.

 During this time, Walter Boyd published a paper arguing that irresponsible printing of paper money by the Bank of England was causing many of England's financial woes.
 While Thornton agreed in part, he considered Boyd's analysis simplistic and exaggerated, and his book became a more evenhanded answer to its attacks.

 This history made the publication of his book in 1802 of great interest, positioning it as the next major work in monetary theory.